Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Performance

 \subsection{LLMs}

 Table~\ref{table:llmclassification} shows the frequency of the unweighted clustering scores (number of categories correctly grouped) for each LLM.
-The total number of games played by each model is 200.
+The total number of games played by each model is 438.
 Table~\ref{table:categorical} is slightly different and shows the frequency of categorical reasoning scores (the categories correctly grouped and reasoned) for each model.
-Because a caveat for receiving a categorical reasoning score greater than 0 is matching gold categories, a score of 0 is more common than in the unweighted clustering scores.
+Because a caveat for receiving a categorical reasoning score greater than 0 is matching gold category words and names, a score of 0 is more common than in the unweighted clustering scores.

-Figure~\ref{fig:llm_performance_reasoning} shows the performance of each LLM by reasoning type from our taxonomy of knowledge.
-Because the total counts of types of reasoning required across the 800 categories are unbalanced, the count of the categories reasoned correctly is shown above each bar.